MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/tutorial-vscode-docker-node/tutorial-vscode-docker-node-08.md

 ## Delete App service resource and resource group

 The App Service you created for the container includes a backing App Service Plan that can incur costs.
-To clean up the resources, right-click the App Service in the **Azure: App Service** explorer and select **Delete**.

-You can also visit the [Azure portal](https://portal.azure.com), select **Resource groups** from the left-side navigation pane, select the resource group that was created in the process of this tutorial, and then use the **Delete resource group** command.
+Go to the [Azure portal](https://portal.azure.com), select **Resource groups** from the left-side navigation pane, select the resource group that was created in the process of this tutorial, and then use the **Delete resource group** command.

 ### Next steps